I must have put it at the bottom of the stack because I just find it.

 Probably so.

-I um I I this may be an Oprah unintended consequence.
+This may be an Oprah unintended consequence.

-Let's say uh Halloween.
+Let's say Halloween.

-And you'll find stories, safety tips for your kids who go trick-or-treating as though you, the parent are too big a doofus to figure it out.
+And you'll find stories, safety tips for your kids who go trick-or-treating as though you, the parent, are too big a doofus to figure it out.

-Every time it snows in New York, you've got some idiot little anchorette standing out in four feet of snow, telling you, stay home, it's dangerous out here.
+Every time it snows in New York, you've got some idiot little anchorette standing out in four feet of snow telling you, stay home, it's dangerous out here.

 If you drive, use chains.

-You've been telling us this.
+Been telling us this.

 I'm 58.